mdnajimahmed/mdnajimahmed/readme.md

 ---
 ### Academic profile
-- Bachelor of Scince and Engineering - Jahangirnagar University
+- Bachelor of Science and Engineering - Jahangirnagar University
-- CGPA : 3.18/4.00
+- CGPA: 3.18/4.00
 - Worked as `Teaching Assistance` from Feb,2011 - Jun,2013

 ---